 I signed up to my first writing course just before my second son was born seven years ago.
 Initially I wrote psychology related non-fiction but in recent years have moved onto fiction.
 To celebrate turning 40 a few years ago I applied to do an MA in Creative Writing at Canterbury Christ Church University.
 I was nervous about doing this, having not written much fiction before, but I absolutely loved it and am mourning the loss of it now it's over.

 I like to write stories about people in difficult situations and enjoy finding new ways to describe the nuances of human micro experiences.
-One of my short stories Therapeutic Truths was recently long-listed for the RNLI Words Magazine and my first children’s picture book, The Hospital Hoppities, was published with Eyrie Press earlier this year.
+One of my short stories Therapeutic Truths was recently long-listed for the RNLI Words Magazine and my first children’s picture book, The Hospital Hoppities, was published with Eyrie Press last year.

 I have written psychology non-fiction for magazines and blogs including The Green Parent, Complex Child, and motherhoodtherealdeal.com, and contributed to chapters in two non-fiction books Managing Anxiety with CBT for Dummies and Clinical Psychology: Topics in Applied Psychology.